Common construction procurement sequence

 Before final award

-- Confirm the latest reviewed commercial round is the intended commercial basis.
+- Confirm the latest reviewed commercial round is the intended commercial basis, and export it.

 - Confirm no high-priority query remains unresolved.